vetsuisse-unibe/NGS-course-docs/variantCalling.md

  awk '{if($2 == 5731405) print $_}'  BT.ann.vcf
 ```
 ##### Question
-Which genome is the variant found and what is the effect prediction for the variant.
+In which genome is the variant found and what is the effect prediction for the variant.